 Trekking poles should be an important part of your equipment whether you are hiking or mountaineering.
 They can enable you to travel faster and more safely.
 Here are 10 reasons why:

-- Trekking poles, like ski poles, allow your arms to help propel you forward and upward.
-Whether walking on flat ground or up steep hills, poles can help to increase your average speed.
+- Trekking poles work much like ski poles, letting your arms help propel you forward and upward, and also controlling downward motion.
+This is the case on flat ground or up steep hills, helping to increase your average speed.

-- Poles reduce the impact on your legs, knees, ankles, and feet.
-This is especially true when going downhill.
-A 1999 study in The Journal of Sports Medicine found that trekking poles can reduce compressive force on the knees by up to 25 percent.
+- Poles reduce the impact on your legs, knees, ankles, and feet, especially when going downhill.
+A 1999 study reported in The Journal of Sports Medicine described how trekking poles can reduce compressive force on knees by as much as 25 percent.

-- Trekking poles can be used to deflect backcountry nuisances.
-They can push away thorny blackberries and swipe away spider webs that cross trails-- which can help to make you more comfortable.
+- Trekking poles can deflect backcountry nuisances, pushing away thorny blackberries and spider webs — which can make your travel more comfortable.

-- Walking with poles can help you establish and maintain a consistent rhythm, which can increase your speed.
-This is especially true on flatter, non-technical terrain.
+- Using poles can help establish a consistent rhythm, which in turn can increase your speed.
+This is especially true on flat terrain.

-- The extra two points of contact significantly increase your traction on slippery surfaces like mud, snow, and loose rock.
+- Poles provide an extra two points of contact, which improves your traction on surfaces like mud, snow, and loose rock.

-- Poles help you maintain balance in difficult terrain such as during river crossings, on tree root-strewn trails, and on slippery bog bridges.
-Staying balanced in turn helps you move more quickly and more easily.
+- Poles help with your balance when dealing with difficult terrain such as river crossings, root-strewn trails, and slick log bridges.
+Staying balanced helps you move more quickly and more easily.

-- Poles can act as a probe to give you more information than you can get with you eyes.
-Use them to learn more about puddles, melting snow bridges, and quicksand.
+- Poles can be used as a probe, providing more information than is available just with your eyes.
+Use your poles to learn about puddles, melting snow bridges, and quicksand.